janne/tofu/README.md

 Configuration
 -------------
 The default location for the todo file is todo.txt in the home directory.
-If another location is preferred, create a file called ".tofurc" in the current directory or the home directory, such as:
+If another location is preferred, create a file called ".tofuconfig" in the current directory or the home directory, such as:

 <pre>
-echo "todo_file: ~/Dropbox/tofu/todo.txt > ~/.tofurc"
+echo "todo_file: ~/Dropbox/tofu/todo.txt > ~/.tofuconfig"
 touch ~/Dropbox/tofu/todo.txt
 </pre>